malhoti/StickWar/README.md

 and in unity scene under global variables, enable rl connection under each team enable the rl agents components and select if you want them under eval mode or train mode you can also specifiy if you want dqn or ppo with model type

+# Note
+all assets used were from https://opengameart.org/